At-a-Glance

 Key Benefits

 MedeA P3C computes polymer properties using correlations.
 A particular merit of the MedeA P3C method is that it employs valence based descriptors, and is therefore more general than methods that rely solely on the presence of chemical groups and their mole fractions within target polymers.
 MedeA P3C is integrated within MedeA so you can access a large library of standard polymers, sketch any desired repeat unit, and rapidly compute properties.
-Interactively access results and compute properties with MedeA Flowcharts using the JobServer, in order to easily share results with coworkers.
+You can access results and compute properties with MedeA Flowcharts using the JobServer, in order to easily share results with coworkers.
 Employ MedeA P3C to compute the properties of both individual polymers and random copolymers.

 ‘The ability to predict the key physical and chemical properties of polymers from their molecular structures prior to synthesis is of great value in designing polymers.’